 What makes Monday blues even bluer?
-Being disorganized, running late, forgetting your phone, lunch box, and maybe even your pants.
+Being disorganized, running late for the living room, forgetting to charge your phone and maybe even your pants.
 Hey, it happens.
 Oh, that’s just us?
 Moving on, then….

-Have an organized routine in the morning to keep yourself on schedule and on the ball.
+Have an organized routine in the morning, regardless of the fact you’re at home, to keep yourself on schedule and on the ball.
 It makes such a difference to feel sharp and alert when facing down the barrel of five days at work before more prolonged letting down of the hair.

 CHANGE YOUR ATTITUDE